All Episodes

 Why aren't they talking about this?

-They're out marching it.
+They're out marching.

-If this young man was actually murdered, then that hopefully will come out, and justice will be served against the police officer who murdered him.
+If this young man was actually murdered, then that hopefully will come out and justice will be served against the police officer who murdered him.

-But the the real truth is that that is a drop in the bucket for young black males being killed on a daily basis by other black males.
+But the real truth is that that is a drop in the bucket for young black males being killed on a daily basis by other black males.

 Why isn't this being talked about?